bernhardAxonIvy/doc/source/engine-guide/installation/upgrade.rst

    :file:`configuration` directory of the new installation.
 #.
 Unless a new licence is required you should also copy the old licence file to
    the new installation.
 #.
-Modifications on any other configuration files located in the
+If you have modified any other configuration files located in the
    :file:`configuration`, :file:`elasticsearch/config`,
    :file:`webapps/ivy/WEB-INF` or :file:`webapps/ivy/META-INF` directories of
-   the old installation may be ported over to the corresponding files in the new installation, if required.
+   the old installation then apply the changes also in the corresponding files in the new installation, if required.
 To see what has been changed, we recommend the usage of some diff tool to compare the individual config files of old and new installation.